Long back, Google has warned using guest posting solely for link building.

 Target intelligently to get the most out of your guest posting blitz.

 Even if you write and submit guest posts to bloggers outside of your blogging niche it makes sense to submit only posts aligned fully with your niche.
-Do not bother writing off topic because you do not want to attract uninterested readers to your blog.
+Do not bother writing off-topic because you do not want to attract uninterested readers to your blog.
 The world loves specialists.
 Generalists?
 Not so much.
-Be willing to target and specialize to see the greatest amount of blogging a success with your guest posting campaign.
+Be willing to target and specialize to see the greatest amount of blogging success with your guest posting campaign.

-5: Submit only 600-1000 Word Posts
+5: Submit Only 600-1000 Word Posts

 Imagine trying to put out a guest posting blitz of 5,000-word posts?
 Are you kidding me?
 One blog post does not cut it.
 Nor does 5 blog posts, for a stretch of 2-3 weeks.
 Write only 600-1000 word valuable, smart, inspired posts to do a proper blitz.